-The beloved Cape Flyer returns to Boston May 26, 2023 with the first trip!
+The beloved Cape Flyer returned to Boston on May 26, 2023 with the first trip!
 The summer weekend passenger train services inbound and outbound trips between South Station and Cape Cod, meaning you can skip that awful weekend Cape traffic.

 It’s a nice convenient trip to the Cape, and the Cape Flyer coordinated with ferry services traveling to Martha’s Vineyard and Nantucket, so you can easily access the islands and all parts of the Cape without a need for a car.